tani/ddc-fuzzy/README.md

 `matcher_fuzzy` filter provides an option `splitMode`.
-For the default mode, `{ 'splitMode': 'character' }`, the each input character matches any characters of a candidate.
+For the default mode, `{ 'splitMode': 'character' }`, each input character matches any characters of a candidate.
 For example, `abc` matches `axbxc`.
-On the other hand, for the option `{'splitMode': 'word'}`, the each input character matches the beginning of a word of a candidate.
+On the other hand, for the option `{'splitMode': 'word'}`, each input character matches the beginning of a word of a candidate.
 For example, `abc` does not match `axbxc` but `abc` matches `a_bc` and `a_b_c`.

 ```viml